-Within the Processing Period, the Operator shall reject the Daily Trade Notifications submitted by the Transmission Users on the grounds that are exhaustively stipulated by this Article.
-In the case of rejection of a Daily Trade Notification, the Operator will, via the Electronic Information System and within the Processing Period, send the respective Transmission Users a rejection notice as per the template “Daily Trade Notification Rejection Notice”, which is published in the Electronic Information System.
+Within the Trade Notification Processing Period, as per Article [29B], the Operator shall reject the Trade Notifications submitted by the Transmission Users on the grounds that are stipulated by this Article.
+In the case of rejection of a Trade Notification, the Operator will, via the Electronic Information System and within the Processing Period, inform the respective Transmission Users.

-The Operator rejects the Transmission User’s Daily Trade Notification if at least one of the following conditions applies:
+The Operator rejects the Transmission User’s Trade Notification if at least one of the following conditions applies:

 (i) The Transmission User does not have a valid Approved Application for Access to the Virtual Trading Point.

-(ii) When the Transmission User disposing and the Transmission User acquiring Natural Gas Quantities in the Daily Trade Notification have the same EIC Code.
+(ii) When the Transmission User disposing and the Transmission User acquiring Natural Gas Quantities in the Trade Notification have the same EIC Code.

-(iii) The Notification is submitted by a non duly authorized representative of the Transmission User.
+(iii) The Trade Notification is submitted by a non duly authorized representative of the Transmission User.

-(iv) The details submitted in the Daily Trade Notification are incomplete or incorrect.
+(iv) The details submitted in the Trade Notification are incomplete or incorrect.

-(v) The Notification is submitted in a format incompatible with the requirements of the Electronic Information System.
+(v) The Trade Notification is submitted in a format incompatible with the requirements of the Electronic Information System.(vi) The Trade Notification is submitted after the deadline set in the provision of paragraph [3], Article [29A].

-The rejection of a Transmission User’s Daily Trade Notification will be specifically substantiated in the relevant notice prepared by the Operator.
+The rejection of a Transmission User’s Trade Notification will be specifically substantiated in the relevant notification prepared by the Operator.

-The Operator will keep a file of the rejection notices of Daily Trade Notifications for at least five (5) years from the date they were sent.
+The Operator will keep a file of the rejection cases of Trade Notifications for at least five (5) years from the date they were sent.

+Article 29D

+Trade notifications on the Trading Platform

+The Trading Platform Operator shall submit trade notifications to the Operator for transactions entered into on the Trading Platform in accordance with the provisions paragraph [1] of Article [20J].

+The Operator shall confirm to the Trading Platform Operator that each Trade Notification has been received.

+The quantity of Natural Gas which relates to a Transmission System User transaction on the Trading Platform included in the Trade Notification confirmed by the Operator in accordance with paragraph [2] is the Transmission System User’s Confirmed Quantity for Acquisition/Disposal, whichever is appropriate.

+The Operator shall inform each Transmission System User about the Confirmed Quantities for Acquisition/Disposal thereof relating to transactions on the Trading Platform immediately after confirmation of receipt of the relevant Trade Notification in accordance with the provisions of paragraph [2].

+A Trade Notification submitted by the Trading Platform Operator to the Operator on behalf of the Transmission System User as a result of a transaction which the User entered into on the Trading Platform or in relation to transactions which the Operator entered into on the Trading Platform shall be deemed final and shall not be withdrawn or contested by the Transmission System User or Operator, apart from the case of erroneous or incomplete file transmission.
+In this case the Trading Platform Operator shall correct the relevant data.

+The frequency at which the Trading Platform Operator submits a trade notification to the Operator, the time at which the Operator confirms submission, the format of the Trade Notification, the method for calculating the quantity of Natural Gas relating to Transmission System User transactions on the Trading Platform which is included in the Trade Notification, the procedure for correcting the Trade Notification in the case of erroneous or incomplete submission and all related modalities shall be laid down in the Trading Platform Agreement.

+The Operator shall electronically file Trade Notifications submitted by the Trading Platform Operator in electronic and editable format for a period of at least 5 years from the date of submission.

 CHAPTER 5